HSF/hsf.github.io/_activities/gsoc.md

 hosted at the CERN laboratory in Geneva, Switzerland.
 Some of the questions that we collectively ask are:

-- what are the fundamental blocks that make up our Universe?
+- What are the fundamental blocks that make up our Universe?
-- what is the nature of dark matter and dark energy?
+- What is the nature of dark matter and dark energy?
-- what is the nature of the asymmetry between matter and antimatter?
+- What is the nature of the asymmetry between matter and antimatter?
-- what was early Universe like?
+- What was the early Universe like?

 To answer these questions, particle physicists build software to simulate and analyze what happens in particle physics detectors.

 The CERN software for experiments (CERN-SFT) group has participated in the GSoC since 2011.
-Since 2017 the program has expanded to involve the high-energy physics community under the umbrella of the HEP Software Foundation.
+Since 2017 the program has expanded to involve the entire high-energy physics community under the umbrella of the HEP Software Foundation.

-Information from last year’s GSoC can be found here.
+Information from last year’s GSoC can be found [here](/gsoc/2017/index.html).
 In 2018 CERN-HSF is again applying for participation in the program.

 If you are interested in the GSoC program contact us using the HSF GSoC mailing list: [hep-software-foundation-google-summer-of-code@googlegroups.com](mailto:hep-software-foundation-google-summer-of-code@googlegroups.com)

 Instructions for participating projects and mentors can be found [here](/gsoc/guideline.html).

-## Projects in 2018
+## 2018 Projects

 {:.table .table-hover  .table-striped}
 | ![ATLAS](/images/ATLAS-Logo-Ref-RGB.png){:width="100px"} | [ATLAS](https://atlas.web.cern.ch/Atlas/Collaboration/) is a high-energy physics experiment at the LHC.
 [List of proposals](/gsoc/2018/project_ATLAS.html)|